vhartman11/Bootstrap-Into/README.md

-Project Title: Into to Bootstrap
+Project Title: Intro to Bootstrap

 Dscription of Project: This was used to introduce us to bootstrap and to show us different things you can use bootstrap for.